 Or is that 52, 53 or 55?

-As a family, we have explored 47 of Auckland’s 50 volcanoes plus 2 on the ‘disputed’ list.
-Volcanologists agree on a robust list of 50 and there is further debate on another 5.
-We can conclude therefore that as at 2019, Auckland has between 50 and 55 known volcanoes.
-We will complete all 50 +3 within the next few weeks :)!
+As a family, we had an amazing adventure exploring all 50 Auckland volcanoes plus 3 that are on the ‘disputed’ list.
+Volcanologists agree on a robust list of 50 volcanoes and there is further debate on five.

 Here is a Google Map of all 50 volcanoes, so you can explore.
 Many can be found, even if just a remnant.
 Some have completely disappeared under quarrying and urban development but it is still intriguing to visit the site.’